 It’s a piece of great news! only for the owner not for the developers.
 They have to change the whole code because now most part of the code is coupled with the existing languages only and that’s why developers have to make changes to the entire codebase which is really a difficult task to do.

 Let’s look at the code for the problem which we may face without using the factory method.

 Note: Following code is written without using the Factory method.

 Solution by Factory Method:

-For example: Our Two_Wheeler, Three_Wheeler, and Four_wheeler classes should implement the ridesharing interface which will declare a method called ride.
+For example Our Two_Wheeler, Three_Wheeler, and Four_wheeler classes should implement the ridesharing interface which will declare a method called a ride.
 Each class will implement this method uniquely.

 Now let us understand the factory method with the help of an example:

 Let’s look at the class diagram considering the example of ride-sharing.

 - We can easily add new types of products without disturbing the existing client code.

 - Generally, tight coupling is being avoided between the products and the creator classes and objects.